jcubic/lips/REFERENCE.md

 ```
 (u16vector-ref vector k)

 Returns value from vector at index k.
 If index is out of range it throw exception.
 ```

 ## u16vector-set!
 ```
 (u16vector-set! vector k)

 Function set value of unsigned 16-bit integer vector (C unsigned short) at index k.
 If index is out of range it throw exception.
 ```

 ## u16vector?
 ```
 (u16vector? x)

-Returns #t of argument is unsigned 16-bit integer vector (C unsigned short) otherwise it return #f.
+Returns #t of argument is unsigned 16-bit integer vector (C unsigned short),
+otherwise it return #f.
 ```

 ## u32vector